mtmk/MarsRover/README.md

 I was asked to complete this 'classic Mars Rover test in C#' as a technical challange after an interview.
 They also asked me to put it on GitHub, so I did and left it here.
 One of their requirements was to implement a web interface to it too.
 I kept it very simple and made sure it was fully functional.
 I hope it might help someone.
 Disclamer: Let me also add that I didn't get that job.
 So, this is probably not the best code ever.

 # Licence
 Do what ever you want with it.
 I don't care.
+If it's giving you any issues at all, it's your problem.

 # Original Challange
 Searching the web I found a text describing the problem, which looks like it might be one of the originals.